 We’re confident many of you have large totes in your garage or storage!
-So why not temporarily use it as a chick brooder?
+Large totes are commonly found in many households, making them an easily accessible option for setting up a chick brooder without additional expense.

 Do you still have that crate your dog used when he or she was still a puppy?
 Dog crates can be an excellent brooder for your chicks.
 They are easy to build and will provide your chicks with warmth, with an automatic thermostat that regulates the temperature.
 Simply improve the barriers by installing a wire mesh or adding cardboard inside, and that’s it – an easy DIY chick brooder from a dog crate.